By participating in Hilditch Group’s auctions you are agreeing to our Terms and Conditions.

 How do I take part in the auctions?

-To bid online in timed online auctions, or to leave a commission bid for a live auction, you will need to register for an account with us – you can do this ‘here’.
+To bid online in timed online auctions you need to register for an account with us – you can do this ‘here’.
 Once your account is authorised you will be able to bid online - if your account is not authorised please contact us to discuss this.
-For webcast bidding a separate registration may be needed, please see the sale for specific information.
+For webcast bidding a separate registration is needed on our webcast platform HERE.

 How do I sell through Hilditch?